Grimace's Birthday: Development

 Grimace's Birthday was commissioned by Wieden+Kennedy on behalf of McDonald's and produced and directed by Brooklyn-based studio Krool Toys, founded by Tia Chinai and Stefan Cohen.
 The game was released as a promotional tool to coincide with the release of the Grimace Shake and the limited-edition Grimace Birthday Meal.
 (Note: The exact date of Grimace's birthday is unknown.)
 A McDonald's press release stated the promotion aimed to "pay homage" to "childhood memories [at] McDonald's" by putting a "modern spin on these memories" through marketing that meets the "intersection of nostalgia and culture".
 Though the game did not receive a physical release, it is the first promotional title for McDonald's playable on a console since the 1993 Sega Genesis title McDonald's Treasure Land Adventure.

 The gameplay of Grimace's Birthday was designed by Tom Lockwood and coded by Bryan Taylor.
 This was done through GB Studio, a game development tool that allows the creation of ROM images compatible with Game Boy hardware.
-It was developed under time constraints; it was completed in less than seven weeks to coincide with the release of other Grimace's Birthday promotions.
-The game was released as a browser game on the Krool Toys website, and while not released as a physical title, the ROM image was uploaded to the Internet Archive, allowing it to be loaded onto a flash cartridge and played on Game Boy Color hardware.
+It was developed under time constraints, and was completed in less than seven weeks to coincide with the release of other Grimace's Birthday promotions.
+The game was released on 12 June 2023 as a browser game on the Krool Toys website, and while not released as a physical title, the ROM image was uploaded to the Internet Archive, allowing it to be loaded onto a flash cartridge and played on Game Boy Color hardware.
 The game would later be released on Itch.io for the Game Boy Color and Analogue Pocket.